uwcartlab/webmapping/Chapter03/readme.md

 ###### Figure 1.5: Georeferenced data

-> **Download [MegaCities.csv](data/MegaCities.csv "MegaCities.csv").
+> **Download [MegaCities.csv](data/MegaCities.csv "MegaCities.csv"); the file also is included in _Chapter03_ of the _unit-1_ folder.
 Run its contents through a batch geocoder to add latitude and longitude columns.
 Fill in any missing coordinate values.**

 ### II.
 JSON and GeoJSON